-Description of the State Board of the Great Outdoors Colorado Trust Fund For the Years Ended June 30, 2020 and 2019
+Description of the State Board of the Great Outdoors Colorado Trust Fund For the Years Ended June 30, 2021 and 2020

-As shown in the tables below and on the following page, GOCO complied with the above policy on expended grants as of Fiscal Year 2020.
-Authorized grants are measured for compliance as forecasted at the end of the multi-year spending plan (Fiscal Year 2020).
-However, the ratio of grant authorizations for the Local Government Purpose is outside of the 1.25% threshold at 2020.
+As shown in the tables below and on the following page, GOCO complied with the above policy on expended grants as of Fiscal Year 2021.
+Authorized grants are measured for compliance as forecasted at the end of the multi-year spending plan (Fiscal Year 2025).
+However, for Fiscal Year 2021, the ratio of grant authorizations for the local government purpose is outside of the 1.25% threshold.
 GOCO's policy for board action if the defined threshold for substantially equal is out of compliance is as follows: